Tchomasek/Lundegaard-Calculator/README.md

 - API call is sent only after user stoped moving slider for half a second to prevent sending multiple API calls in short period of time.
 - Validate both values - too high, too low, text is not allowed at all.
 - If inserted value is out of range, the nearest allowed value is used and send via API after submiting by Enter or removing focus from text input.
-- After sending API call there is half a second of simulated latency before response arrives - spinner is displayed instead of result value.
+- After sending API call there is half a second of simulated latency before response arrives - in the meantime spinner is displayed instead of result value.
 - Instant adjustment of monthly payback based on insurance option (no need for API call).
 - Simplified calculation of interest.
 - Simple rendering and snapshot Jest tests for two components.